Heideveld Secondary School

 Heideveld Secondary School is an educational institution located in Heideveld, Cape Town, Western Cape, South Africa.
 Situated adjacent to a major city thoroughfare and railway tracks, it is recognized for its prominent location.
 It ranks among the early adopters of E-learning initiatives in the Western Cape region.

 Background

 Its students range from the academically achieved and physically gifted to those with more difficulty learning.
 The school provides a standard government based curriculum issued by Western Cape government for learners to be assessed on.
-Subjects offered are from extended grades system of the GET phase and has the FET phases for the senior learners.
+Subjects offered are from the extended grades system of the GET phase and has the FET phases for the senior learners.

 Provided subjects in the institution are: